mix0000/math-factorial/README.md

 # math-factorial
-Additional function for class Math to compute the factorial of a value.
+Additional function for class Math to compute the factorial of a value. <br>
 **Factorial function only supports a positive numbers or 0 as argument.**

 ## Quickstart